Euler Product Asymptotics for Dirichlet $L$-Functions: Introduction

-\end{theorem} This shows that the remainder terms $\max_{(a, q) = 1} E(x; q, a)$ behave as if they satisfy the GRH in an average sense.
-See also~\cite{FriedlanderIwaniec2010} and references therein for many applications.
-Although the GRH is not capable of showing~\eqref{Siegel-Walfisz} in a range $q \geqslant x^{1/2}$ it was conjectured by Elliott and Halberstam~\cite{ElliottHalberstam1970} that the left hand side of~\eqref{Bombieri-Vinogradov} with $Q = x^{1-\epsilon}$ is bounded by $x(\log x)^{-A}$.
-It is well known that~\cite{FriedlanderGranville1989} their conjecture fails at the endpoint, that is to say $Q = x$.
+For technical convenience, let $\chi$ modulo $q$ be a primitive character throughout this article.
+Let $\varphi(q)$ be~Euler's totient function and let $\Lambda(n)$ be the von Mangoldt function.
+We then define the allied counting functions

-In order to capture the asymptotic behaviour of~\eqref{partial} as $x$ tends to infinity, we shall follow an exquisite idea of Ramanujan~\cite{Ramanujan1997} and adapt its technique (such as appealing to a precise version of the explicit formula for $\psi(x)$) to the present problem.
-An approach via this explicit formula is a peculiarity of his method.
-That was originally created in the process of scrutinising the maximal order of the divisor function
+To understand the behaviour of~\eqref{partial} as $x$ tends to infinity, we shall follow an idea of Ramanujan~\cite{Ramanujan1997}~and~utilise his technique.
+A feature of his method is to use an accurate version of the explicit formula.
+This~was~created~in the process of studying the maximal order of the divisor function by introducing highly composite numbers.~The aim of this article is to generalise the formula due to Ramanujan to the context of Dirichlet $L$-functions. \begin{theorem} Let $\chi$ be a primitive Dirichlet character modulo $q$.
+Write $s = \sigma+it$ with $\Re(s) > 0$ and

-by introducing generalised superior highly composite numbers.
-Note that he unemphatically assumed the Riemann Hypothesis (RH), whence certain sums over nontrivial zeros of the Riemann zeta function $\zeta(s)$ was estimated nicely.
-Ramanujan's result we now utilise is contained in the rest of Ramanujan's paper~\cite{Ramanujan1915} in 1915 entitled `Highly Composite Numbers', and the rest was published later in 1997 (\cite{Ramanujan1997}).
-There are two intriguing manuscripts by him on sums involving primes (but these are handwritten by G. N. Watson).
-These can be found on pages 228--232 in \cite{Ramanujan1988}.
-The original manuscripts by Ramanujan are in the library at Trinity College, Cambridge.
-Several claims in the first original manuscript are fallacious, indicating that it emanates from an earlier portion of Ramanujan's career sometime before he departed for England in March 1914.
-Several valuable comments on his argument are written in~\cite{AndrewsBerndt2013,Robin1991}.